Andre-Yang816/Clustering4UEADP/README.md

 The NASA and SOFTLAB data sets of our RQ5 experiment are provided in the RQ5 directory.

-When conducting experiments, you need to unzip the CrossersionData.zip data to the current directory.

 ### Code
 - ``CUDP.py``: The 22 unsupervised clustering methods are clustered and evaluated on the PROMISE dataset.